kurt-krueckeberg/understanding-dom/readme.md

 While the Document Object Model (DOM) API began as an in-memory object model of HTML documents and documents represented by XML documents, the latest standard has been extended to support other document types.

-DOM interfaces are defined in programming language-independent manner using Object Management Group's Interface Description Lnaguage (IDL).
+DOM interfaces are defined in programming language-independent manner using the Object Management Group's Interface Description Lnaguage (IDL).
 All doument objects implement the DOM `NodeInterface`.
 A node tree represents the entire in-memory document.
 The root of the tree has the sole Document object, which contains zero or more Element nodes, which in turn may contain oother nodes.
 Some nodes are always leave nodes that never can have children.